Basic data types

 Variables

-Variables store values and are an important component in programming, especially for a data scientist.
-A variable can store a number, an object, a statistical result, vector, dataset, a model prediction basically anything R outputs.
-We can use that variable later simply by calling the name of the variable.
+Variables store values and are a key component in programming.
+In R, a variable can store almost anything: a number, an object, a statistical result, a vector, a dataset, a model, or predictions.
+You can reuse a variable later by typing its name.

-To declare a variable, we need to assign a variable name.
-The name should not have space.
-We can use _ to connect to words.
+To create a variable, you assign a value to a name.
+Variable names should not contain spaces; you can use _ to separate words.

 Here is the syntax: